DylanMeeus/springboot_jwt_blog/_posts/2016-02-22-12-steps-to-a-faster-web-app.markdown

 -----

 ## A Faster Web App
 Optimizing web apps can be an arduous job.
 Not only are web apps split in client-side and server-side components, but they are also usually built using diverse technology stacks: there's the database, the backend components (which are usually built on a stack of different technologies as well), the frontend (HTML + JavaScript + CSS + transpilers).
 Runtimes are diverse too: iOS, Android, Chrome, Firefox, Edge.
-If you come from a different, monolithic platform, where optimization is usually done against a single target (and even a single version of that target), you will probably reason this is much more complex task.
+If you come from a different, monolithic platform, where optimization is usually done against a single target (and even a single version of that target), you will probably reason this is a much more complex task.
 This can be correct.
 There are, however, common optimization guidelines that go a long way into improving an app.
 We will explore these guidelines in the following sections.

 > A Bing study found that a 10ms increase in page load time costs the site $250K in revenue annually.
 - **Rob Trace and David Walp, Senior Program Managers at Microsoft**